SVRAGHAVVENDRA/RISCV_SIMMULATOR/README.md

 * Discussed how to start and proceed and shared the work
 * Started the implementation of code and shared the ideas

-## Feb 15
-* Decided to implement the project in Java